daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ### Installing R packages

-The `tidyverse` R package (and some others) have external dependencies on Ubuntu outside of R. We need to install these first before we install such R packages:
+Some R packages (e.g. `tidyverse` and `devtools`) have external dependencies on Ubuntu outside of R. We need to install these first before we install such R packages:

 ```
-sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev
+sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev libfontconfig1-dev libharfbuzz-dev libfribidi-dev libtiff5-dev
 ```

 Next, install the key R packages needed for the start of MDS program,